 - PINK EYE/COONJUNCTIVITIS: spread by direct contact and caused by a herpes virus

-What do you do if you have a problem with the cosmetology services received:
+What do you do if you have a problem with services received:

-- If you are unhappy with the services received at a salon, discuss them with the license, manager and/or owner.
+- If you are unhappy with the services received at an establishment, discuss them with the license, manager and/or owner.

 - If any licensee injures you, discuss the matter with them.
-You should also speak with the owner of the salon.
+You should also speak with the owner of the establishment.

 - Seek medical attention if necessary